jerome-colin/mtools/README.md

 An Roi class that can be passed to Product.get_band_subset()

 ## Collection
-Automatically finds any products in a given path.
-Useful for comparing time series of products from different sources/algorithms.
+Automatically finds any products in a given path and create collection instances for Comparison.

 ## Comparison
 #### Comparison.Comparison
+Cornerstone class to compare two time series of products in collections.
 Provides facilities to find matching by date between two collections of products, and compute statistics for each band of each product of both collections.
 Create subclasses of Comparison for various scenarii.

 #### Comparison.Comparison_acix
 Extends Comparison.Comparison with specific methods for ACIX.
+* one_by_one(): output RMSE for valid pixels between each band of each products of two collections passed to Comparison.
+A valid pixel is within image boundaries (from edge mask) and cloud-free (from cloud mask);
+* flatten(): output one RMSE of the entire comparison.

 # ROISTATS